No, you will be asked to state your preferred option only after the program commences.

 We have one intake for the Part-time MBA Program (Weekly Mode) and one intake for the Part-time MBA Program (Bi-Weekly Mode) each year.

-The program orientation for all incoming students starts in late July/early August.
+The program orientation for all incoming students starts in August.
+Non-credit-bearing online accelerators start in July.

 Candidates should start their applications in September for the following year’s intake.